Type vs Interface

 type

-, mapped types, or conditional types.
+Interfaces can't express unions, mapped types, or conditional types.

-can express any type.
+- Type aliasescan express any type.

 interface

-is always in object shape
+interface is always in object shape, not primitives.

-It's a good rule of thumb to think of using interface
+It's a good rule of thumb to think of using interface when you consciously need extends.

 When to use what

-by default unless you need a specific feature of interfaces.
+You should use types by default unless you need a specific feature of interfaces.

-- you can technically blend and use
+- you can technically blend and use typeandinterfacetogether,

-when type extension
+interface over type when type extension is involved

-When you're working with objects that inherit from each other, use interfaces
+When you're working with objects that inherit from each other, use interfaces.

 // extending interface interface IShrimpFriedRice extends IFriedRice { ingredients: IShrimp, } // extending type type Latte = { liquid: Coffee } & Milk